 Having complete visibility over your systems also makes it easy to detect when user credentials have been compromised.
 Abnormal activities like frequent password resets or accessing files after business hours are flagged instantly; and in the event of a breach, you’ll know immediately which assets were affected since you know which apps your users have access to.

 Despite its advantages, implementing IAM tools is a challenging process that requires company-wide involvement.
 Before you set them up, you must clearly define roles and policies by sitting down with each department and asking them what files and apps they use on a daily basis.
 You should also consult with compliance experts to find out who is allowed to see sensitive information; like patient records, legal documents, credit card details, and so on.

 Managing IAM tools can also present some challenges.
 If you’re running a business that’s short on time and lean on money; manually adjusting access privileges for dozens of users isn’t feasible.
 To get around this, make sure your IAM tools can automate identity management for a variety of situations.
 For instance, when you set a new role for an employee, your IAM should instantly be able to set the correct access privileges across all apps, services, and hardware.

 Last but not least, the security of your IAM system is also something to keep in mind.
 Centralised IAM tools may simplify access management; but they’re also highly prized targets for cybercriminals.
 If compromised, hackers can create identities with executive-level privileges to gain total control of your systems.
 That’s why you need to partner with an IAM provider that understands the importance of proactive cybersecurity measures.

 As one of the leading managed service providers in Australia; Empower IT can help you overcome all the challenges associated with implementing and maintaining an Identity and Access Management tool.
-We’ll sit down with you to discuss your objectives and recommend state-of-the-art solutions to safeguard your company assets.
-Call us today to get started!
+We’ll discuss your objectives and recommend state-of-the-art solutions to safeguard your company assets.
+Call us today to get started.